Xilophor/Lethal-Company-Mod-Templates/README.md

 ## Usage

 There are two main methods of using the templates.
-The first is through Visual Studio, with a relatively intuitive UX.
+The first is through Visual Studio or Rider, with a relatively intuitive UX.
-**Do note** that the NuGetPackage drop-down option in Visual Studio does not currently work due to an issue within Visual Studio.

 For a detailed overview of terminal/commandline options, use either `lchmod --help` for the Harmony template, or `lcmmod --help` for the MonoMod template, like so: